geo-python/site/source/lessons/L2/git-basics.rst

     $ touch test.md

-You can also edit the file contents and save your changes (Ctrl + S).
 List all files inside the repository (you should see the new file listed in the terminal)

 .. code-block:: bash

     $ ls

-check the status of the repository
+check the status of the repository:

 .. code-block:: bash

     $ git status